Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model

 \subsubsection{Dominant Channels}

-As we discussed in the subsection~\ref{subsec:fDM} for fermionic DM, similarly for $S_1$ as DM, the Feynman diagrams at tree level for all possible annihilation channels are depicted in Figs.~\ref{fig:DM2FD1}-\ref{fig:DM2FD4}, and for co-annihilations with $S_{2,3}$ in Figs.~\ref{fig:DM2FD5},~\ref{fig:DM2FD6}, and for co-annihilations with $\Psi_{1,2,3}$ in Figs.~\ref{fig:DM2FD7},~\ref{fig:DM2FD8}. $S_1$ can annihilate to SM states via both $Z$ and $Z'$ vector bosons, and also via scalar interactions mediated via the SM Higgs and the new exotic scalars.
+As we discussed in the subsection~\ref{subsec:fDM} for fermionic DM, similarly for $S_1$ as DM, the Feynman diagrams at tree level for all possible annihilation channels are depicted in figures~\ref{fig:DM2FD1}-\ref{fig:DM2FD4}, and for co-annihilations with $S_{2,3}$ in figures~\ref{fig:DM2FD5},~\ref{fig:DM2FD6}, and for co-annihilations with $\Psi_{1,2}$ in figures~\ref{fig:DM2FD7},~\ref{fig:DM2FD8}. $S_1$ can annihilate to SM states via both $Z$ and $Z'$ vector bosons, and also via scalar interactions mediated via the SM Higgs and the new exotic scalars.
 Thus, the most relevant model parameters with $S_1$ phenomenology are listed below:

-where $M_{S_1}$ is the mass of scalar DM, $M_{Z'}$ is the $Z'$ mass, $g_{B-L}$ is the dark sector coupling strength, $v_\sigma$ is the associated VEV with $U(1)_{B-L}$ breaking, $\Delta M(S_1, S_2), \Delta M(S_1, S_3)$ are the mass splitting of $S_1$ with $S_2$ and $S_3$, respectively, and $\mu_1,\mu_2$ are couplings associated with trilinear couplings between different scalars, respectively.
+where $M_{S_1}$ is the mass of scalar DM, $M_{Z'}$ is the $Z'$ mass, $g_{B-L}$ is the dark sector coupling strength, $v_\sigma$ is the associated \textit{vev} with $U(1)_{B-L}$ breaking, $\Delta M(S_1, S_2), \Delta M(S_1, S_3)$ are the mass splitting of $S_1$ with $S_2$ and $S_3$, respectively, and $\mu_1, \mu_2$, $\mu_3$, $\lambda_m$ are couplings associated with trilinear couplings between different scalars, respectively.